Search for a players profile

 Jorge has a particularly strong record when conditions are firm and breezy.

 Jorge tends to record good results in certain tournaments, even where different courses are used, and it could be a case of positive mental associations with events bring out the best in him.
 Examples of this are the Volvo China Open where his form reads 3-3-9 (latest result first) between 2019 - 2017 and the Oman Open where he finished 2nd and 4th in 2019 and 2018.
-It was no surprise when Jorge notched his second career win in Qatar in 2020 at an event where he posted a 2nd place finish in 2019.

 1-0.
 Jorge showed with his playoff win in Qatar that he is a man who relishes the match play format of a playoff (incidentally he also has a credible record in match play tournaments).
 He can be trusted in a playoff.